NiklasBille/Thesis/3DInfomax/README.md

     screen -r flip_pertubation

+## Split experiment
+Follow the approach above, but use

+    chmod +x configs_split_experiments/3DInfomax/_test/test_run_all.sh
+    ./configs_split_experiments/3DInfomax/_test/test_run_all.sh

-### Remarks
+## Remarks
-Batch size for all experiments are set to 30, but 32 for Sider to
+Batch size for all experiments are set to 30, but 32 for Sider due to issues with divisability of length of dataloader when batch size is 30.